oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 although more effective counter-measures are described in (#token_replay_prevention).

 In particular, access tokens SHOULD be restricted to certain resource servers, preferably to a single resource server.
 To put this into effect, the authorization server associates the access token with certain resource servers and every resource server is obliged to verify for every request, whether the access token sent with that request was meant to be used for that particular resource server.
 If not, the resource server MUST refuse to serve the respective request.
-Clients and authorization servers MAY utilize the parameters
-`scope` or `resource` as
-specified in [@!RFC6749] and [@!I-D.ietf-oauth-resource-indicators], respectively, to determine the resource server they want to access.
+Clients and authorization servers MAY utilize the parameters `scope` or `resource` as specified in [@!RFC6749] and [@I-D.ietf-oauth-resource-indicators], respectively, to determine the resource server they want to access.

 Additionally, access tokens SHOULD be restricted to certain resources and actions on resource servers or resources.
 To put this into effect,